 As part of their patient care commitment, the practice became AudigyCertified (AGX), an honor awarded to less than five percent of the providers in the United States.
 Audigy Group carefully interviews and certifies practices which provide unsurpassed patient satisfaction, patient education, effective analysis and diagnosis, and customized solutions for patient care.
 No other practice in the Palm Beach area has this certification.

-AGX standards of practice include a 75-day trial and retaining period on all new hearing aid purchases, three-year warranty and three-year loss and damage insurance, lifetime free battery program and complementary quarterly cleanings and check ups for hearing system.
+AGX standards of practice include a 75-day trial and retaining period on all new hearing aid purchases, a three-year warranty and three-year loss and damage insurance, lifetime free battery program and complementary quarterly cleanings and check-ups for hearing system.

 Dr. Luzon enjoys being able to enhance her patient’s quality of life through better hearing.
 “I see such a difference when they leave the office,” she said.
 “They can engage with their loved ones and enjoy environments they were missing out on.”

 One of her favorite stories involves an elderly woman who came to the office with her son and had never worn hearing aids before.
 “I’m a big supporter of doing demonstrations in the office,” she said.
 “Within a couple of minutes, this lady could hear me and her eyes lit up.
 It’s that immediate ‘Oh-my-gosh-I-can-hear’ moment that makes me happy.”